salonidas/Predicting-House-Prices/README.md

-# Predict House Prices with Regression using Tensorflow 2.0
+# Predict House Prices with Regression using Tensorflow2.0

 For this project, I have worked on predicting house prices given the following features: